Jim Dray: Buffalo Bills

 Dray signed with the Buffalo Bills on March 16, 2016.
 After four games with the team, he was released on October 4, 2016.

 San Francisco 49ers

 Dray signed with the San Francisco 49ers on December 19, 2016.
 He appeared in six games and started two in the 2016 season.

 Arizona Cardinals (second stint)

 On September 15, 2017, Dray signed with the Cardinals, but was released four days later.
 He played in one game in the 2017 season, which was Week 2 against the Indianapolis Colts.

 Coaching career

 Stanford

 Following his playing career, Dray started his coaching career at his alma mater Stanford as an offensive assistant.

 Cleveland Browns

 In 2019, Dray was hired by the Cleveland Browns as an offensive quality control coach.

 Arizona Cardinals

 After a year with the Browns, Dray went to the Cardinals at the same position.

 Chicago Bears

-Dray was hired as the tight ends coach under new Bears head coach Matt Eberflus and new offensive coordinator Luke Getsy on February 6, 2022.
+Dray was hired as the tight ends coach under new Bears head coach Matt Eberflus and offensive coordinator Luke Getsy on February 6, 2022.
+Under Dray, tight end Cole Kmet caught six touchdown passes in 2022 after failing to score the year before.
+When Shane Waldron became the new offensive coordinator in 2024, Dray was one of just two offensive assistants retained alongside line coach Chris Morgan.
+The tight ends struggled in 2024 as did the rest of the offense, leading to nearly the entire staff being replaced by incoming head coach Ben Johnson.

+Despite the poor 2024 season for the offense, Johnson kept Dray on his staff; he was the unit's only coach to not be fired.
+Dray continued to work with Kmet as well as first-round pick Colston Loveland, the latter going on to set franchise rookie records for tight ends.